masudahiroto/bigquery-mcp-server/README.md

 # bigquery-mcp-server

-This repository provides a minimal Model Context Protocol (MCP) server written in Go.
-The server exposes tools backed by Google BigQuery:
+This project implements a minimal [Model Context Protocol](https://github.com/mark3labs/mcp-go) (MCP) server in Go.
+It exposes several BigQuery backed tools:

 - `schema` – returns the schema of a BigQuery table
 - `query` – executes an SQL query and returns up to 100 result rows
 - `dryrun` – performs a BigQuery dry run to validate SQL and estimate costs
 - `queryfile` – executes SQL read from a file and returns up to 100 rows
 - `dryrunfile` – dry runs SQL read from a file
 - `tables` – lists tables in a BigQuery dataset (up to 100 entries)